Meet the Lab Members!

 Hannah Swerbenski – Lab Manager

 Hannah graduated from Tulane with majors in Psychology, Cognitive Studies, and Asian Studies, with a minor in Philosophy.
 After working in the Child and Family Lab for 3 years as an undergraduate, Hannah has decided to take on research full time, currently serving as Research Coordinator for the Parent and Child Coping Study.
 Hannah’s research interests include developmental psychology, stress and trauma, and learning and memory.
 She hopes to pursue a PhD in Developmental Psychology.

 Justin Carreras- 5th year Graduate Student

 Justin is interested in the role of emotion regulation in the psychosocial development of children in high-stress environments.
-Additionally, he is interested in the quality of parent-child interactions in these stressful contexts, and the potential protective or harmful effect they may have on children’s exposure to psychological stressors.
+Additionally, he is interested in the quality of parent-child interactions in these stressful contexts, and the potential protective effects they may have on children’s outcomes.

 Erin Glackin- 4th year Graduate Student